-Any such modification shall be binding on the holders and any such modification shall be notified to the holders in accordance with Condition 13 (Notices) as soon as practicable thereafter.
+Any such modification shall be binding on the holders and any such modification shall be notified to the holders in accordance with Condition 15 (Notices) as soon as practicable thereafter.

-13 Notices
+15 Notices

-Notices to the holders shall be valid if (i) delivered by or on behalf of the Issuer to the NBB (in its capacity as operator of the Securities Settlement System), for onward communication by it to the participants of the Securities Settlement System, (ii) in the case of Notes held in a securities account, through a direct notification through the applicable clearing system, (iii) in the case of Notes which are not listed or if otherwise required by applicable law, any notice sent pursuant to Condition 4(b) (Redemption upon the occurrence of a Tax Event), Condition 4(c) (Redemption of Subordinated Tier 2 Notes following the occurrence of a Capital Disqualification Event), Condition 4(d) (Redemption at the Option of the Issuer) or Condition 4(e) (Redemption of Senior Notes following the occurrence of a Loss Absorption Disqualification Event), shall be published in a leading daily newspaper of general circulation in Belgium (which is expected to be L'Echo and De Tijd) or otherwise if (iv) in compliance with all applicable legal requirements.
-Any such notice shall be deemed to have been given on the date of such publication or, if published more than once or on different dates, on the date of the first publication as provided above or, in the case of delivery to the NBB or direct notification through the applicable clearing system, any such notice shall be deemed to have been given on the date of delivery/notification.
+Notices to the holders shall be valid if (i) delivered by or on behalf of the Issuer to the NBB (in its capacity as operator of the Securities Settlement System), for onward communication by it to the participants of the Securities Settlement System, (ii) in the case of Notes held in a securities account, through a direct notification through the applicable clearing system, (iii) in the case of Notes which are not listed or if otherwise required by applicable law, any notice sent pursuant to Condition 4(b) (Redemption upon the occurrence of a Tax Event), Condition 4(c) (Redemption of Subordinated Tier 2 Notes following the occurrence of a Capital Disqualification Event), Condition 4(d) (Redemption at the Option of the Issuer) or Condition 4(e) (Redemption of Senior Notes following the occurrence of a Loss Absorption Disqualification Event), shall be published in compliance with all applicable legal requirements.
+Any such notice shall be deemed to have been given on the date of such publication or, if published more than once or on different dates, on the date of the first publication as provided above or, in the case of delivery to the NBB or direct notification through the applicable clearing system, any such notice shall be deemed to have been given on the date immediately following the date of delivery/notification.